RosterElf Logo

 Quality controller inspecting products in manufacturing facility

-A quality controller inspects raw materials, in-process and finished products to ensure they meet specifications and quality standards.
+A quality controller inspects raw materials, in-process and finished products to ensure they meet specifications, safety and quality standards — identifying defects and documenting results to prevent faulty products reaching the customer.
 Quality controllers conduct tests using measurement instruments, gauges and visual inspection, document inspection results and non-conformances, and monitor production processes to identify and address quality issues.

 In Australia, quality controllers in manufacturing are classified under the Manufacturing and Associated Industries and Occupations Award 2020 (MA000010).
 Quality controllers typically fall under Level C7-C9 (Technical/Quality Employee) depending on their qualifications, experience and responsibilities.